UniqueNetwork/unique-sdk/packages/web/README.md

 #### POST /token

-Purpose of the method: creates an unsigned extrinsic to create a token inside the collection
+Creates an unsigned extrinsic to create a token inside the collection

 #### Request body